 Developing your researcher skills

-To help you get the most out of your doctorate and prepare for the future, we offer you, as a doctoral student here at Bath, access to a free, comprehensive range of year-round skills development opportunities.
+We offer a comprehensive range of free skills development opportunities, helping you get the most out of your doctorate and to enhance your future career prospects.
 Many of these skills are transferable and will enhance your employability both within and outside academia.

 Workshops, webinars and online learning modules

-All doctoral students at Bath have free access to a programme of skills training workshops and online learning modules (called PGSkills) tailored to doctoral students, covering:
+All doctoral students at Bath have free access to 'PGSkills' - a programme of skills training workshops and online learning modules tailored to doctoral students, covering:

 - managing yourself and your doctorate